Invoca/declare_schema/README.md

 Configurations can be set at the global level to customize default declaration for the following values:

 #### Text Limit
-The default text limit can be set using the `Generators::DeclareSchema::Migration::Migrator.default_text_limit=` method.
+The default text limit can be set using the `DeclareSchema.default_text_limit=` method.
 Note that a `nil` default means that there is no default-- so every declaration must be explicit.
 This will `raise` a `limit: must be provided for field :text...` error when the default value is `nil` and there is no explicit declaration.